-- Offering a visit to all children and their parents/carers in the setting prior to their starting nursery. - Offering parents regular informal opportunities to talk about their child's progress. - Offering a formal parental consultation meeting for parents each term at which the child's key person and the parents/carers discuss the child's progress in private. - Arranging a range of activities throughout the year that encourage collaboration between child, nursery, and parents e.g., annual fun day, leaver's graduation, Christmas play.
+- Offering a visit to all children in the setting prior to their starting nursery. - Offering parents regular informal opportunities to talk about their child's progress. - Offering a formal parental consultation meeting for parents twice a year at which the child's key person and the parents/carers discuss the child's progress in private. - Arranging a range of activities throughout the year that encourage collaboration between child, nursery, and parents e.g., annual fun day, leaver's graduation, Christmas play.